Earn your credentials in three weeks with our EMT Intensive course.

 Clinicals are a hit-or-miss opportunity; emergencies do not happen when planned, which requires EMS to be a dynamic profession.
 Some shifts are slow and students do no more than wash ambulances, change bed linens, and study.
 These are good opportunities to get in extra study time or to capitalize on your exposure to equipment and highly trained professionals who are not involved with immediate patient care.
 Most healthcare professionals are very open to helping students who take the initiative to ask pertinent questions, or to find out what equipment is what and how to use all of it.
 Other shifts are very busy with call after call or patient after patient.
 You may be called into assisting with CPR while Paramedics are getting medications and AEDs ready, or you may get to assess vital signs and lung sounds on sick or injured people.
 You may be asked to pull manual traction on fractures while doctors apply casts, or to observe in surgery.
 Everything you see will prepare you for the real picture of EMS and your new role in it.

-Clinical opportunities will be offered during the week and on the weekends, after class in the evenings from 6-10pm.
-You will not be required to stay longer than your 4-hour shift, and should not stay longer unless your preceptor directly asks if you would like to.
+Clinical opportunities will be offered during the week and on the weekends, after class.
+You will not be required to stay longer than your shift.
 It is important to arrive on time and in the right clothing to conform to approved dress codes.
-When you arrive we will provide you with a uniform top that identifies you with Landmark Learning as an EMT student.
-Other acceptable clothing is as follows: a white t-shirt to wear under your top if weather is cool bring your jacket or raingear if you will be on an ambulance dress slacks, or nice dark pants navy or black in color, with belt (NO jeans, Carharts, shorts, or sweats) Shoes with decent traction; crocs or new cross trainers, (NO heels, hiking boots, or sandals) for ER.
+When you arrive at our campus we will provide you with a uniform top that identifies you with Landmark Learning as an EMT student.
+Other acceptable clothing is as follows: a white t-shirt to wear under your top.
+If weather is cool bring your jacket or raingear.
+If you will be on an ambulance dress slacks, or nice dark pants navy or black in color, with belt (NO jeans, Carharts, shorts, or sweats).
+Shoes with decent traction; crocs or new cross trainers, (NO heels, hiking boots, or sandals) for ER.
 Hiking boots or similar for EMS.
 All clothing needs to be fresh, clean, and free of stains, frays, or tears.
 Your clinical preceptor will assess your appearance when you walk through their door and if you do not meet these minimum standards you may be asked to leave.
 A professional personal appearance is important when you are taking care of other people.
 In addition to the above dress code, personal hygiene is mandatory.
 All bodies must be clean and neat, freshly shaved (neat facial hair is acceptable), and free from odors and strong perfumes.
 Long hair must be pulled back, and body art or tattoos must be concealed.
 Some sites may require the removal of excess jewelry or non-traditional piercings.